Plate 00 / Intro For agentic coding

 4. A sub-team can adopt alone.
 Scoped mode draws an explicit boundary around your service or subsystem; inside it you get the full discipline, and the rest of the org doesn't have to care yet.

 5. And at 3am, ship the fix.
 Hotfixes go out outside the workflow.
 When the fire's out, walk the change back through the design so the intent catches up.
-LID is a source-of-truth discipline, not a deployment gate.
+Nothing in LID gates a deploy.

 Plate 04 / Quickstart